themesberg/flowbite/content/getting-started/svelte.md

 module.exports = config;
 ```

-## Using Flowbite-Svelte components
+This ensures that the Tailwind CSS compiler will know what dynamic classes have to be added and also configures some custom CSS from Flowbite.

-Now that everything is installed, we can start using Flowbite-Svelte components in our Svelte project.
+## Flowbite Svelte components

-### Navbar component
+Now that everything is installed, we can start using Flowbite Svelte components in our Svelte project.

 The navbar component is a great way to display a list of navigation links at the top of your page.
 Here's an example of how to use it: